-March 8, 2019 - Rezoning Application submitted November 13, 2019 - Design Review Committee December 17, 2019 - Advisory Planning Commission
+March 8, 2019 - Rezoning Application submitted November 13, 2019 - Design Review Committee December 17, 2019 - Advisory Planning Commission March 1, 2021 - Council gives 1st and 2nd Reading of the amendment bylaw

 Official Community Plan

 The proposed development is consistent with the Proposed Land Use Designation of 'Medium Density Residential'.
 The proposed development consists of 6-storeys, 89 residential units and a Floor Area Ratio under 2.0.
 Hence, this proposal is consistent with the acceptable density prescribed in the Official Community Plan.